JesusdelCas99/Ansible-Based-Kubernetes-Cluster-Installer/README.md

 - `start-k8s`: Initializes the control plane on the master node and applies the Flannel network.
 - `join-nodes`: Joins the worker nodes to the Kubernetes cluster.
 - `purge-cluster`: Removes all Kubernetes resources and prunes container images.
-- `purge-k8s`: Stops and disables Kubernetes services, removes related packages, and cleans up configuration files.
+- `purge-k8s`: Stops and disables Kubernetes services, removes packages, and cleans up config files.

 ### Execution